google-research/deduplicate-text-datasets/README.md

 Given a document A and another document B, we can find all duplicates betwen the two by (1) constructing suffix arrays for both, and then (2) linearly walking the suffix arrays in order to find all duplicates of a given length.

 Once the suffix array for the dataset has been constructed, this algorithm therefore requires time O(len(dataset) + len(query)) and space O(len(dataset)).
 It is better to run this algorithm when the number of queries into the dataset is greater than O(len(dataset)/log(len(query))).
 However note that the prior code requires *disk seeks* and and this implementation is a linear scan through the suffix array table, so in practice there is at least a factor-of-10 speedup here.
-As a rough order of magnitude, for a dataset with ~100GB, it is faster to run `similar_parallel` when querying with more than a few megabytes of text.
+As a rough order of magnitude, for a dataset with ~100GB, it is faster to run `across-similar` (described below) when querying with more than a few megabytes of text.
 Otherwise it is probably faster to run `count_occurances`.

 Notice that this command also requires that the entire dataset fits in memory.
 For many datasets this is not a problem, but the C4 dataset is 350 GB and the Pile dataset is 750 GB (both even after tokenization).
 The machine must therefore have a lot of RAM for this to work.